mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 ### Spatial Empirical Bayes

 By using our newly-created definitions of *local neighbors* among Georgia counties we can extend the Empirical Bayes approach by changing the source of the *prior* information.

 In the *aspatial* or global EB, the total rate for all of Georgia was the *prior* reference rate.
 However another option for providing statistical information about locally-varying *expected rates* is to use the *average of one's neighbors* as a prior.
 This produces a sort of *borrowing of statistical information* through space, under the assumption that the local counties tell us more about a specific place than do counties far away.

-Note that there is no expectation that counties next to one another have the same risk or rate, but instead that on average the local information is more informative than non-local (global) prior information.
+Note that there is *no expectation that counties next to one another have the same risk or rate*, but instead that on average the local information is more informative than non-local (global) prior information.
 That being said, there are statistical approaches for disease mapping when you believe important spatial dissimilarities exist between neighbors, or where you are searching for boundaries between areas of high and low rates.
 These can be implemented in the package `CARBayes` which will be introduced in the upcoming (optional) section on fully Bayesian disease mapping.

-The spatial EB, thus follows the same process as the global or aspatial EB, but with a different prior.
+The spatial EB, thus follows the same process as the global or aspatial EB, but with a *different prior*.
 And because the prior is defined by the *local neighbors*, the different choices of neighbor object will likely have at least some influence on the resulting geographic smoothed patterns.

 The function for estimating spatial Empirical Bayes is `EBlocal()` from the `spdep` package, and it requires not only the count of events and the count of population at risk for each county, but also a `nb` neighbor object.
 Although we highlighted the importance of neighbor symmetry above for some spatial analysis, symmetric neighbors *are not required* for spatial Empirical Bayes estimation.